Participating in writing contests can benefit your kids

 Finding Good Writing Contests

 It can be a challenge to discern between legitimate contests and crooked or suspicious ones.
 While contests aren’t automatically legit just because they’re free, entry fees don’t necessarily spell scam, either.
 Some contests, for example, might charge a fee to help offset the cost of prizes or to help support a literary organization.
 If a contest looks legitimate, and the fee is low (under $10), you might consider it for your student.
-Here are a couple of resources for children’s writing contests.

 Some writing contests are, indeed, scams.
 Scam contests typically serve as fronts for generating income and are not legitimate outlets for student writing.
 Here are a few articles that will help you identify and avoid scams.